Alwaki/DiracSVT/python_single_shooting/README.md

 ## Running

 Generally, the only file one should need to interact with to run the code is the main.py file.
-From here one can change which states to calculate for.
+In the file one can select which state to investigate, and then run by

+    python main.py